rabbitboots/astro/README.md

 * `y`: Y drawing offset.

-**NOTE:** This can be overwritten with `astro.defs.rect.drawB`, An alternative draw method that renders both the fill and stroke.
+**NOTE:** This can be overwritten with `astro.defs.rect.drawB`, an alternative draw method that renders both the fill and stroke.
 See `spr_rect.lua` for more info.

 ## Slice Sprite